ANiggemann/ANI-Camera-Remote/README.md

 * [ESP8266 board manager](http://www.instructables.com/id/Quick-Start-to-Nodemcu-ESP8266-on-Arduino-IDE/)
 * Camera that can be controlled by a remote release via push button
 * Remote release cable for your camera
+* Optional: Button or sensor on GPIO5 if you want to start timelapse externally (without WiFi control)

 What to do
 -